 Trello has Power-Up features that work as status updates for team members.
 It is automated and seamless.
 As a result, it helps all team members quickly get on the same page about work deliverables, deadlines, and expected submissions.

 When you encourage your team members to share daily updates, you help improve top-to-bottom communication.
 As a result, you can make decisions with more transparency and reduce lag times.

 Your project is dependent on your team working together.
 If practical, continuous communication is not ensured, there are high chances your project will go off the rails in terms of meeting deadlines.

-By improving communication across your team, you understand the key issues causing missed deadlines.
+You understand the key issues causing missed deadlines by improving communication across your team.
 Moreover, it is essential to note that everyone has their way of communicating.
-Therefore, by building formalized processes, you can set up an effective communication channel that will stay consistent throughout the project’s life cycle.
+Therefore, by building formalized processes, you can establish an effective communication channel that will stay consistent throughout the project’s life cycle.

 Trello’s Power-Up features help you do just that.
 Feel free to encourage team members and their leads to complete scheduled tasks and provide support.
 This feature can significantly reduce lag time and improve accountability.

 Tip#3: How to Use Trello Project Management Cards

 Cards are an important, customizable part of Trello.
 You can use cards to structure an ecosystem of checklists, due dates, attachments, comments, and more.
 Moreover, they help you get a bird’s eye view of your project.